carlokruger/ga-cert/README.md

 # Growing Agile Certificate Generator

-to use this, create a CSV file with each name on a single line then run the script with `python ga-cert.py` this should create the output pdfs in the same directory named with the file named with their name
+to use this, create a CSV file with each name on a single line and named `names.csv`

+then run the script with `python ga-cert.py`

+this should create the output pdfs in the same directory named with the file named with their name